|

 getting the fish out of the water and reeling it all the way up

 to the bridge platform.
 Probably exciting just to watch.
-At the

-to a fire in May, their cooking was all done with the microwave.
+that due to a fire in May, their cooking was all done with the microwave.

-Since I was already there I ordered one of their microwave items
+Since I was already there, I ordered one of their microwave items

 and found it to be good anyway.
 Since I had not intended to go any